Click the GIF below to see a short demo at the fretArt stage.

 What excites me is that even though the fretArt concept goes back over 25 years, and even after all of these versions and iterations, fretArt/fretShapes feels like it is only just now getting started.

-I very much look forward to further developing fretShapes and ultimately releasing fretArt as well, as a full-featured companion app.
-After all, the assets are complete and ready to go!
+I very much look forward to further developing fretShapes and ultimately releasing fretArt as well, as a full-featured app.

 In the meantime, fretboard visualization continues to be a labor of love for me that sparks my deepest passions—art, music and technology.